-- Series Five-B issued September 1999 in the amount of \$7,750,000.
-Proceeds of this issue were used to construct and furnish an apartment-style student residence facility containing 59 units.
-The project included underground and surface parking spaces. - Series Six-El issued June 2005 in the amount of \$9,580,000.
-The proceeds of this issue were used to refinance a portion of the outstanding Series Four-I Bonds. - Series Six-E2 issued June 2005 in the amount of \$8,580,000.
-The proceeds were used to finance improvements to various buildings on the campus, refinance an outstanding commercial note, and acquire and renovate a building in St. Paul for use as an events center and President's residence. - Series Six-E3 issued August 2006 in the amount of \$2,195,000.
-The proceeds were used to refinance the outstanding portion of the Series Four-I Bonds.
+- Series Six-El issued June 2005 in the amount of \$9,580,000.
+The proceeds were used to refinance a portion of the outstanding Series Four-I Bonds. - Series Six-E2 issued June 2005 in the amount of \$8,580,000.
+The proceeds were used to finance improvements to various - buildings on the campus, refinance an outstanding commercial note, and acquire and renovate a building in St. Paul for use as an events center and University President's residence. - Series Six-E3 issued August 2006 in the amount of \$2,195,000.
+The proceeds were used to refinance the outstanding portion of the Series Four-I Bonds. - Series Seven-E issued June 2010 in the amount of \$14,890,000.
+The proceeds were used to refinance the outstanding portion of the Series Five-B Bonds and also to refinance the outstanding portion of a bank line of credit that had been used for various capital improvements for the University.

-MACALESTER COLLEGE is a four-year, undergraduate liberal arts college located on 53 acres in St. Paul, Minnesota.
-The college was founded in 1874 as a Presbyterian-related but non-sectarian college.
-The College offers a bachelor of arts degree in over 35 majors and over 30 minors.
+MACALESTER COLLEGE was founded in 1874 as a Presbyterianrelated but nonsectarian college.
+It is a four-year, undergraduate liberal arts college located on approximately 50 acres in St. Paul, Minnesota.
+The College offers 36 academic majors in natural sciences, social sciences, humanities and fine arts.

 - Series Three-Z issued September 1994 in the amount of \$6,660,000.
-The proceeds of this bond issue were used for the expansion of the College athletic fields and other renovations on the campus. - Series Five-Q issued February 2003 in the amount of \$15,300,000.
-The proceeds were used to renovate and refurnish Doty Hall and make data wiring upgrades to Doty Hall, Wallace Hall and Turck Hall.
-These variable rate bonds were also used to install fire sprinkler systems in Doty, Wallace, Turck, Bigelow, Dupre, 30 Macalester and Kirk Halls. - Series Six-B issued December 2004 in the amount of \$14,995,000.
-The proceeds of this issue were used to refinance the outstanding portions of Series Four-C Bonds and the Series Four-J Bonds. - Series Six-F issued July 2005 in the amount of \$3,000,000.
-The proceeds of this issue were used to finance the acquisition and installation of a replacement administrative computing system, including hardware, software licenses, and costs of converting data, training, and testing. - Series Six-P issued March 2007 in the amount of \$39,490,000.
+The proceeds were used for the expansion of the College's athletic fields and other renovations on the campus. - Series Five-Q issued February 2003 in the amount of \$15,300,000.
+The proceeds were used to renovate and refurnish Doty Hall and make data wiring upgrades to Doty Hall, Wallace Hall and Turck Hall and to install fire sprinkler systems in Doty, Wallace, Turck, Bigelow, Dupre, 30 Macalester and Kirk Halls. - Series Six-B issued December 2004 in the amount of \$14,995,000.
+The proceeds were used to refinance the outstanding portions of the Series Four-C and Four-J Bonds. - Series Six-F issued July 2005 in the amount of \$3,000,000.
+The proceeds were used to finance the acquisition and installation of a replacement administrative computing system, including hardware, software licenses, and costs of converting data, training and testing. - Series Six-P issued March 2007 in the amount of \$39,490,000.
 The proceeds were used for the construction of a new athletic and recreation center and to refinance the outstanding portion of the Series Four-U1 and Four-U2 Bonds.

-MINNEAPOLIS COLLEGE OF ART AND DESIGN

-was established in 1886 and is a private, four-year college located just south of downtown Minneapolis, Minnesota.
-The College offers degree programs in Design, Fine Arts, and Media Arts at both the undergraduate and graduate level.
+MINNEAPOLIS COLLEGE OF ART AND DESIGN was established in 1886 and is a private, four-year college located just south of downtown Minneapolis, Minnesota.
+The College offers degree programs in Design, Fine Arts and Media Arts at both the undergraduate and graduate level.

 - Series Five-K issued August 2001 in the amount of \$4,355,000.
-The proceeds of this issue were used for the purpose of acquiring, refurbishing and equipping two apartment buildings for student housing.
+The proceeds were used to acquire, refurbish and equip two apartment buildings for student housing.
 A smaller portion of the issue was used to demolish an existing residence, construct a parking lot and complete improvements to the Julia Morrison Memorial Building and the library. - Series Six-K issued July 2006 in the amount of \$7,670,000.
-The proceeds of this issue were used to advance refund the outstanding portion of Series Five-D Bonds.
+The proceeds were used to refinance the outstanding portion of the Series Five-D Bonds. - Series Six-Z issued November 2009 in the amount of \$2,660,000.
+The proceeds were used for the construction of a surface parking lot and sculpture garden serving as a gateway to the main campus.